 Loving arms, offered with St. John Health System Open Arms program, is for children ages 8 to 12 who have suffered a loss of a friend or family member and are having a difficult time coping.
 Campers will participate in the daily activities of the Traditional Camp program with the exception of a second activity time, which will be used to help the youth manage angry feelings, develop positive coping skills, discover personal strengths, decrease depression, and improve their self-esteem.

-Campers do not have to be Catholic to attend our camps but they do need to go through local Catholic parishes that have a St. Vincent de Paul (SVdP) Conference.
-Please call the Catholic Church in your area to see if they have a SVdP Conference.
-If not, see if they can recommend a parish close by that has one.
-If you are unaware of your local Catholic Church call #1-877-ST VINCE press #5 and then follow the prompts.
+Enrollment is open to campers of all religious faiths.
+Campers do not have to be Catholic to attend our camps but they do need to go through their local Catholic Church that has a St. Vincent de Paul (SVdP) Conference.
+Please call the Catholic Church in your area to see if they have a SVdP Conference or if they can recommend a parish close by that has one.
+You may also contact St. Vincent de Paul to find your local SVdP Conference by calling 1-877-788-4623.
+Press #2, #5, and then follow the prompts, which will ask you to leave a message.
+Be sure to ask for assistance in finding a local SVdP Conference so that you can enroll in Camp Ozanam’s summer camp program.

 The following is required for new or returning campers attending any program: